 Applying the SLT modifies your system and begins the backdate process.
 Refer to "Applying the SLT" in Chapter 5, "Modifying Your System," for additional information about these steps.

-1. From the console, mount the factory supplied System Load Tape (SLT) and put the tape drive online.
+1. Mount the factory supplied System Load Tape (SLT) and put the tape drive online.

 Wait until the tape is mounted.
 A message displays on the system console verifying that the tape mounted.